 Climbers can access quality climbing information on the web for free, either directly through theCrag.com's website or through other third party portals.
 This will be supported by donation and advertising.

-Because we are committed to provide a long term sustainable free product on the web we are taking a more commercial approach to our mobile apps, hopefully this will mean we will still be around in 20 years time.
-If you use our mobile apps then please expect to pay for some things, and don't forget you are helping us help the community.
+Because we are committed to provide a long term sustainable free product on the web, we are taking a more commercial approach to our mobile apps.
+Hopefully this will mean we will still be around in 20 years time.
+If you use our mobile apps you will have to pay for some things, but you will be helping us help the community.

 Publishers can use theCrag.com's system to control and distribute their information through non-web channels.
 They may also choose to supply this information for free on the web.
 This is supported by revenue sharing.

-Rather than one person providing all the information for a guidebook; guidebooks can be built and updated on the fly using incremental updates from climbers across the whole climbing community (see Crag Karma site article).
-Area Coordinators and Editors ensure ensure data quality for a particular area (see Permissions site article).
+Guidebooks can be built and updated using incremental updates from climbers across the whole climbing community (see Crag Karma).
+Area Coordinators and Editors ensure data quality for a particular area (see Permissions).

-Even just adding an ascent improves the quality of the information in the guidebook by feeding back route popularity scores and climber quality ratings.
+Just adding an ascent improves the quality of the information in the guidebook by contributing to route popularity scores and climber quality ratings.

 Both public and private data are supported by theCrag.com.